aly2cool/mvc-setup/README.md

 # mvc-setup
 ## Simple bash script to setup a RESTFUL API filesystem using MVC model.
 ***
+#### Note *If* you are cloning this repo, make sure to delete line 2 from mvc.sh, otherwise everything will be installed 2 levels above project directory.
 ### When in project directory, use `npm install mvc-setup` to download the script.
 When installed:
 ### 1. `cd node_modules`
 ### 2. `cd mvc-setup`